The Center for Applied Data Science and Analytics

 Welcome to Howard University's Center for Applied Data Science and Analytics

-The Center for Applied Data Science and Analytics (CADSA) was founded to coordinate and facilitate interdisciplinary programs in data science and data analytics; collaborate with other institutes and centers on the campus; expand and coordinate research funding; and develop research and educational linkages that will include internship and placement programs with sponsoring corporations and government agencies.
+The Center for Applied Data Science and Analytics (CADSA) coordinates and facilitates interdisciplinary programs in data science, data analytics, and AI; collaborates with other institutes and centers on the campus; expands and coordinates research funding; and develops research and educational linkages that will include internship and placement programs with sponsoring corporations and government agencies.

 Director's Message